VincentGalloro/Velvet/README.md

 * Interaction handlers for mouse and keyboard input

 ### Multithreading
-* Bot object.
-Can be given a list of jobs, which it will execute asynchronously
+* Contains a 'Bot' object which Can be given a list of jobs, which it will execute asynchronously
 * Support for bot pools, which operate on a single job queue

 ### IO
-* Readers and Writers for writing custom objects to and from files, or other data-streams
+* Readers and Writers, for writing custom objects to and from files, or other data-streams
 * Versioning support for migrating older save files to newer program versions
-* Rolling backup support for recovering to backups in-case of data loss or crashes
+* Rolling backup support for recovering to backups in case of data loss or crashes

 ### Web
 For simple web-scraping